SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/Course Construction/SubModule Author.md

 Present and demonstrate with examples the best practices related to the skill.
 Keep it practical.

 ## #.7 [insert **case study**]
 Create a comprehensive fictional in depth practical and relatable case study to illustrate skills in action going through the steps.
+The case study will be broken into decision points (multiple choice questions) to assess if the learner knows what to do next based on the module so far.

 ## #.8 [insert **Application** name]